-VVA will seek legislation to protect veterans (including incarcerated veterans), active-duty service members, Reservists and members of the National Guard from discrimination in the provision of housing and employment.

-- VVA will seek the renaming of the Vietnam-Era Veterans Readjustment Assistance Act (VEVRA) to the Wartime and Disabled Veterans Readjustment Assistance Act (WADVRA), expanding this legislation to embrace veterans of all wars and actively enforcing its provisions and posting its reports on the Internet. - We will seek to amend the Post-9/11 GI Bill to enable veterans who choose not to utilize these benefits for educational purposes to convert a reasonable amount to a low-interest business loan, provided they have a business plan that has been reviewed and approved by the Small Business Administration.
+- VVA will work to achieve real due process for veterans under the Vietnam Veterans Readjustment Act (VEVRA). - In a related matter, VEVRA and the Office of Federal Contract Compliance must either be reformed wholesale or eliminated, inasmuch as OFCCP is not helping veterans secure positions with contractors and is so far askew from its original purpose that it is doing far more damage than good, angering employers by imposing arbitrary and capricious "assessments" on them that are nothing more than unwarranted fines. - Inasmuch as the Supreme Court ruled in the Kingdomware case that the VA must continue to apply the "rule of two" for veteran-owned small businesses even if the agency surpassed its annual prime contracting goals, VVA will monitor the implementation that the rule must apply to task and delivery orders under all multiple award contracts. - VVA will seek the renaming of the Vietnam-Era Veterans Readjustment Assistance Act (VEVRA) to the Wartime and Disabled Veterans Readjustment Assistance Act (WADVRA), expanding this legislation to embrace veterans of all wars and actively enforcing its provisions and posting its reports on the Internet. - We will seek to amend the Post-9/11 GI Bill to enable veterans who choose not to utilize these benefits for educational purposes to convert a reasonable amount to a low-interest business loan, provided they have a business plan that has been reviewed and approved by the Small Business Administration.